cyralinc/sidecar-failopen/README.md

 - The hosted zone that will be used to create the record sets.

 - A list of subnets with access to the sidecar, the repository, AWS CloudWatch and AWS SecretsManager.
 These subnets are the ones where the lambda will be deployed to.
+One way to configure access to CloudWatch and SecretsManager from Labmda is to [follow these steps](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) up to item `Verify that your network ACL allows outbound requests from your Lambda function, and inbound traffic as needed` and attach the lambda to the created subnets.

 - Database secrets stored in AWS Secrets Manager in the format: